 Free WiFi is available at Pittsburgh Airport.
 To connect, just open a browser on your laptop or mobile device and you’ll be directed to the FlyPittsburgh.com homepage.

-If sleeping in the Pittsburgh Airport does not appeal to you, there is a hotel at the airport....
+If sleeping in Pittsburgh Airport does not appeal to you, there are hotels near the airport:

 To find a cheap room, there is a list of hotels near Pittsburgh Airport on Tripadvisor that can be sorted by price.

 - Art in the Airport: Exhibitions are available throughout the airport